 Information about absences included in timesheets must match records of annual and sick leave taken.
 Time taken for work-related travel must be supported by appropriate evidence, e.g. conference documentation, project meeting notes etc, as this will be verified against the timesheet to ensure it relates to the project.

-Directly Incurred full or part-time staff working less than 100% of their time on one or more UKRI (formerly Innovate UK) project must complete a timesheet.
+Directly Incurred full or part-time staff working less than 100% of their time on one or more Innovate UK project must complete a timesheet.

-UKRI would prefer those staff Directly Allocated to the project and those Directly Incurred working 100% of time also complete timesheets.
-However, it is acceptable to completet an annual declaration, signed by the individual or the project manager, confirming how much time was spent on the project.
+Innovate UK would prefer those staff Directly Allocated to the project and those Directly Incurred working 100% of time to also complete timesheets.
+However, it is acceptable to complete an annual declaration, signed by the individual or the project manager, confirming how much time was spent on the project.

 Where staff costs are incurred by a subcontractor or collaborator, an invoice will be accepted as evidence of costs incurred and no timesheets need to be retained by the third party organisation.

-Directly incurred staff (e.g. research assistants; research fellows; technicians; administrative staff) working less than 100% of their time on one UKRI project must complete a comprehensive timesheet.
+Directly incurred staff (e.g. research assistants; research fellows; technicians; administrative staff) working less than 100% of their time on one Research Council project must complete a comprehensive timesheet.